PrefectHQ/prefect/docs/concepts/flows.md

         return "foo"
     ```

+!!! note

+    When returning multiple states, they must be contained in a `set`, `list`, or `tuple`.
+If other collection types are used, the result of the contained states will not be checked.

 ## Subflows

 A _subflow_ run is created when a flow function is called inside the execution of another flow.
 The primary flow is the "parent" flow.
 The flow created within the parent is the "child" flow or "subflow."